[Activities overlap with the former Write for Fun: Dream Big course]

 The first step to good writing isn’t just skill acquisition.
 It’s getting them to agree to write.
 To give it a try!

-This class makes writing a chore no more!
+This self-paced, independent study course makes writing a chore no more!

 Class Overview